unosec/project/CodeAnalysisforSSE_Assignment5.md

 ### Manual Code Review
 The critical portions of code, manually reviewed, included file management, user management, encryption, and security controls implemented by Nextcloud.
 These code sections were chosen due to their importance in security compliance and their ability to prevent the documented misuse cases.
 Because of the severity of a possible vulnerability, focus was placed on the following assurance claims:
 - Nextcloud sufficiently prevents malicious file uploads.
-- NextCloud does not leak authentication information.
+- Nextcloud does not leak authentication information.
 - The Nextcloud calendar form does not allow injection exploits.

 For manual review, the Linux grep utility was used to search the codebase.

-Often database-driven website software is susceptible to [CWE-89: SQL Injection weakness](https://cwe.mitre.org/data/definitions/89.html) or [CWE-74: HTML/Javascript injection attacks](https://cwe.mitre.org/data/definitions/74.html).
-By taking a software assurance approach, investigation was taken into whether the software, specifically the calendar functionality, was susceptible or not to these weaknesses.
+Often database-driven website software is susceptible to [CWE-89: SQL Injection weakness](https://cwe.mitre.org/data/definitions/89.html) or [CWE-74: HTML/Javascript Injection attacks](https://cwe.mitre.org/data/definitions/74.html).
+By taking a software assurance approach, investigation was focused on whether or not the software, specifically the calendar functionality, was susceptible to these weaknesses.

 In PHP code, a developer should use the "htmlspecialchars" function when outputting data to a web page.
 This function will escape the output and help prevent cross-site scripting attacks.